nuprl/TypeWeaver/README.md

 This README contains information for running the full experiments, as well as a reference for how the Makefile is set up and how the artifact is organized.

+## Directory structure

+- Type prediction models: `DeepTyper/`, `LambdaNet/`, and `InCoder`
+    - Each model is containerized
+    - Each directory has a Makefile and a `run.sh` script
+    - Refer to the README for how to run the models

+## Containers implementation

+By default, we use Podman.
+To use Docker, set the `DOCKER` variable:

+    make DOCKER=docker build
+    make DOCKER=docker shell
+    DOCKER=docker ./run.sh

 ## Experiment stages